LastDreamer/react-router-prefetch/README.md

 ## Usage

-For prefetching enable need only 2 steps:
+For prefetching enable you need only 2 steps:

-1. Add static method prefetch to your component that return Promise
+1. Add static method prefetch to your component that returns a Promise
-1. Wrap Router childs into component Prefetch from this package

 ```jsx
 // component.jsx